w3c/webrtc-rtptransport/api-outline.md

   // TODO: What RTT should be measured when using TURN, the TURN server or
   //       the other peer?
   promise<RtcProbeResult> probePath(CandidatePair);

-  // Triggers when a local candidate has been removed (lost WIFI etc...). attribute EventHandler oncandidateremoved;

   // Triggers when the circuit-breaker kicks in. attribute EventHandler oncandidatedisabled;